 At KPCC, we see the CMS as “the box of all that’s possible.”
 It’s also the tool that our reporters and editors spends their entire day in, so we built our publishing platform from the ground up, tailored to their specific needs.

-The first release of Outpost shipped with a bunch of great features.
-And while it did a good job supporting the daily publishing needs of KPCC’s growing newsroom, we were missing opportunities to delight users, automate repetitive tasks, and free up journalists to do more important work.
+In an industry where most newsrooms hate their CMS, we’re proud of the fact that KPCC’s editorial staff find Outpost a pleasure to use.
+And while Outpost did a good job supporting the daily publishing needs of KPCC’s growing newsroom, we were missing opportunities to delight users, automate repetitive tasks, and free up journalists to do more important work.

 The newsroom doesn’t stop caring about their stories after they hit the publish button.

 A new notifications view points reporters and editors to items that require their attention and keeps them up to date as others make changes to their stories.

 Outpost’s new highly structured inline editor is there when you need it, and gets out of the way when you’re typing.